 Physicality—for men and women—will always be noticed.
 We're only lying to ourselves if we say we don't—it's as instinctive as breathing.
 However, we are wrong to place value solely on the physical, since beauty is subjective and truly in the eye of the beholder.
 True beauty never emanates exclusively from the physical; attitudes can be subjective and change quickly; e.g. how people view an overweight woman who then loses that weight.
-In addition, personal opinions vary substantially between people even over actors and actresses who, by cultural standards, have "arrived."
-Many women struggle with the notion that if their body does not match the unrealistic Photoshopped 'ideal' imagery touted by the media (who promotes and destroys at will), then they inherently lack appeal, and are not attractive.
-However, their core anatomy can still be appealing and attractive regardless of how "feminine" or "perfect" it may seem to them.
+In addition, personal opinions vary substantially between people even over actors and actresses who, by cultural/marketing standards, are 'gorgeous' and have "arrived."
+Many women struggle with the notion that if their body does not match the unrealistic Photoshopped 'ideal' imagery touted by the media (who promotes and destroys at will to benefit their agenda), then they inherently lack appeal, and are not attractive.
+However, their core anatomy can still be appealing and attractive regardless of how feminine or perfect it may seem to them.
 It's greatest allure remains the fact that it's still a different yet complementary design from men, and it contains the elements and attributes that God intentionally created men to be visually drawn to.

 "She doesn't understand how even her occasional dismissals make me feel less desirable.
 I can't resist her.
 I wish that I, too, were irresistible.
 She says I am.
 But her ability to say no so easily makes it hard to believe."

 While we should be careful not to elevate women, we need to admire and acknowledge the incredibly beautiful way in which God has made them.
 It is often difficult to make eye contact with a lady that we find attractive, because it's painful to see beauty when we have no means of expressing to them what we feel about it (let alone a safe way of complimenting them).
 It then becomes a real struggle to not ignore or intentionally avoid them.
-But the pain goes both ways—as the saying goes: "Don't hate me because I'm beautiful."
+But the pain goes both ways—as the saying goes: "Don't hate (or avoid) me because I'm beautiful."
 One woman shares about this: